icicle-emu/icicle-python/README.md

-# icicle-unicorn
+# icicle-python

-This project is an attempt to replace unicorn with a wrapper around [icicle-emu](https://github.com/icicle-emu/icicle-emu).
+This project is an easy to use Python wrapper around [icicle-emu](https://github.com/icicle-emu/icicle-emu).

 ## Requirements